 It is often said that the Quran denies that Jesus died on the cross, however when we read the verse, it instead challenges those who boasted they killed and crucified him.
 The Quran does not deny any New Testament teaching, instead it confirms Jesus gave his life willingly; no one took his life from him.
 The Quran confirms that Jesus lives and will come again on the last day to bear witness of our sins.

 Not only does the Quran remind us of what we already know of Jesus but also of what we should know of him.
-The Quran challenges the false doctrines that add to God's word and helps us to realise exactly who Jesus is and realise how accurately the Scriptures and the Gospels have described him.
+The Quran challenges the false doctrines that distort God's word and it helps us to realise exactly who Jesus is.
+When we understand the Quran, we realise just how accurately the Scriptures and the Gospels have described him.

 3:49 And (appoint him) a messenger to the Children of Israel, (with this message): "I have come to you, with a Sign from your Lord, in that I make for you out of clay, as it were, the figure of a bird, and breathe into it, and it becomes a bird by Allah's leave: And I heal those born blind, and the lepers, and I quicken the dead, by Allah's leave; and I declare to you what ye eat, and what ye store in your houses.
 Surely therein is a Sign for you if ye did believe."

 3:52 When Jesus found Unbelief on their part He said: "Who will be my supporters in the cause of God?"

 5:112 Behold! the disciples, said: "O Jesus the son of Mary! can thy Lord send down to us a table set from heaven?"
 Said Jesus: "Fear Allah, if ye have faith."